Idiopathic pure sudomotor failure: Diagnosis

+IPSF is a diagnosis made after ruling out other possible causes.
+It involves a lack of sweating all over the body, excluding certain congenital and acquired conditions.
+IPSF is characterized by the absence of sweating on the palms and soles, along with cholinergic urticaria.
+Skin biopsy and specific markers can help distinguish IPSF from other sweat-related conditions.

 Management

 Treatment of AIGA almost always consists of steroid pulse therapy or high-dose oral steroids and is not consistently effective.
 Much remains unclear regarding the reasons for recurrent anhidrosis.

 Epidemiology

 The overwhelming majority of reported AIGA patients are Japanese, but whether AIGA is truly rare in whites or has been simply underreported by Western physicians remains unclear.

 AIGA is most prevalent among young men.
 In a 64 case review of the literature 58 reported cases were males and 6 female, with a mean age of onset at 28 ± 11 years.
 Cholinergic urticaria or sharp pain over the entire body induced by elevated body temperature was reported in 32 cases (50%).
 Of 28 cases tested, 12 (43%) displayed elevated serum IgE levels.
 Skin biopsy was performed in 53 cases, with normal findings in 20 cases (38%), and cellular infiltrates in sweat glands or ducts in 23 cases (43%).